 Better Call Saul (IMDB)

-My biggest “holy crap” moment by far was getting cast as Kevin, a Davis & Main lawyer in season 2 of Better Call Saul.
+My biggest “holy crap” moment by far was getting cast as Kevin, a Davis & Main lawyer in Season 2 of Better Call Saul.
 My wife and I are huge Breaking Bad fans and fell in love with the series while living in North Carolina.
 I never thought in a million years that I would be lucky enough to see that world, let alone act in it.
 I spent several weeks at the studios filming the first eight episodes.
 I even got lines and credits.
 BCS spoiled me with a tightly run ship (which I guess one would expect from an Emmy-winning show).
-The crew was as organized and professional as it gets.
-I also got to meet Vince Gilligan and several of the main actors.
-Bob Odenkirk (Saul) is a shy and consummate actor, despite his nutty on-screen persona.
+The crew was super organized and very professional.
+I even got to meet Vince Gilligan and a lot of the main cast.
+Bob Odenkirk (Saul) is a shy and consummate actor, despite his comical on-screen persona.
 Meanwhile, Jonathan Banks (Mike) is one of the sweetest and kindest guys you will ever meet.

 Yet another oopsy-doodle into a featured extra part.
 No lines this time, but I did get to interact with the main actor (Dominic Cooper), which was really cool.
 I was part of the restaurant scene where Jesse breaks away from Emily to chat with some groupies (me).
 I was supposed to be in the restaurant somewhere as general background, but I guess the director decided that I looked weird enough to be obsessed with a preacher.
 Not sure how I should feel about that.